gautamsonpitale17/BuildIn30Days/QuickCalc/README.md

 # QuickCalc (Project 1/30)

-This is my first project in my 30-day coding, building one small project per day to improve my web development skills.
+This is my first project of my #LearnByDoing 30-Days, building one small project per day to improve my web development skills.

-QuickCalc is a simple calculator built with HTML, CSS, and JavaScript.
-It performs basic arithmetic operations with a clean and responsive UI.
+QuickCalc is a simple calculator that performs basic arithmetic operations with a clean and responsive UI.

 Features:
 - Addition, subtraction, multiplication, and division